 Have you ever noticed that your sense of smell changes during certain times of the month?
-Or maybe you've not even realised it's your time of the month that's affecting it, but one week you love a fragrance, and then next you can't stand the smell of it?
+Or maybe you've not even realized it's your time of the month that's affecting it, but one week you love a fragrance, and the next you can't stand the smell of it?
 You're not alone.
-Because it turns out that actually, your hormones can affect your sense of smell.
+Because it turns out that your hormones can affect your sense of smell.
 Yes, really.

 Expectant mothers often find their sense of smell can change during pregnancy (as do menopausal women), so it makes sense that our sense of smell can be altered by hormone fluctuations throughout the month, too.

-During the third week of your cycle, oestrogen levels slowly start to drop off whilst progesterone and testosterone rise.
+During the third week of your cycle, estrogen levels slowly start to drop off while progesterone and testosterone rise.
 Interestingly, some researchers believe that we tend to crave fatty foods around this time of the month as our sense of smell is heightened to specifically pick up calorie-dense food (in order to prepare our bodies for pregnancy).
 Humans are clever.

-Mad, right?
-If you find that your sense of smell is affected by your time of the month, then you might want to keep scrolling.
+If you find that your sense of smell is affected by your time of the month, not to worry.
 This Japanese study found that lavender might actually help to ease PMS symptoms.
 So if you're feeling irritable, try surrounding yourself with one of these.